Electronika BK: Hardware

 The machine is based on a 16-bit single-chip K1801VM1 CPU, clocked generally at 3 MHz.
-It is compatible with Digital Equipment Corporation's LSI-11 line, though it lacks Extended Instruction Set (EIS) and further instruction set extensions.
+It is compatible with Digital Equipment Corporation (DEC)'s LSI-11 line, though it lacks Extended Instruction Set (EIS) and further instruction set extensions.
 The manufacturer also closely copied the PDP-11's internal architecture.
 Each model has one free card slot which is electrically, but not mechanically, compatible with Q-Bus.
 The first version features 32 KiB onboard DRAM, half of which is video memory.
 That is extended to 128 KiB in later models, with video memory extended to two 16 KiB pages.

 Video output on all models is provided by the K1801VP1-037 VDC, a rather spartan chip.
 It is a standard 600 gate array, or uncommitted logic array (ULA), with a VDC program that allows for two graphic video modes, high-resolution (512×256, monochrome) and low-resolution (256×256, 4 colors), and supports hardware vertical scrolling.
 Later models have 16 hardwired 4-color sets selectable from 64 color palette.
 It does not support text modes, but simulates two via BIOS routines: 32×25 and 64×25.

 Some operating systems such as ANDOS have managed to output text in 80×25 mode when displaying documents imported from IBM PC, by placing characters more densely.
 Output is through two separate 5-pin DIN connectors for a monochrome TV or color TV/monitor.
 Sound on all models is initially through a simple programmable counter connected to an onboard piezo speaker.
 The General Instrument AY-3-8910 is a popular aftermarket addition.